 DISSOLUTION OF THE UNCONSCIOUS THOUGHT CLOUD OF THE WORLD

-I’ve identified these as rising to consciousness and dissipating:
+I have identified these as rising to consciousness and dissipating …

 - fight or flight response (1) … a response of the autonomic (previously unconscious) nervous system

-- deep seated unconscious imprints of predator / prey, what I once called the aggressor-victim paradigm (2)
+- deep seated unconscious imprints of predator / prey, what I once called the victim-aggressor paradigm (2)